 Environmental Stressors

-Chronic stress in everyday life significantly contributes to anxiety.
-Financial instability, work-related pressures, and strained relationships create a backdrop of tension that fuels anxious thoughts.
-Global events, such as pandemics or natural disasters, can also amplify feelings of uncertainty and fear, further deepening anxiety.
+Chronic stress in everyday life is another major contributor to anxiety.
+Financial instability, work pressures, and strained relationships all create ongoing tension that fuels anxious thoughts.

 Personality Traits Linked to Anxiety

-Certain personality traits help explain where anxiety comes from on an individual level.
-People who are naturally perfectionistic, self-critical, or highly sensitive are more susceptible to anxiety.
-These traits often amplify reactions to stress, making it harder to cope with challenges effectively.
+Certain personality traits also help explain where anxiety comes from on a personal level.
+People who are naturally perfectionistic, self-critical, or highly sensitive tend to be more prone to anxiety.
+These traits often amplify how they react to stress.

 Physical Health Impacts